-- Setting up and operating distribution centers
+- Setting up and operating distribution centers.

-- Managing partnerships with logistics companies
+- Managing partnerships with distributors and logistics companies.

-- Managing supplier relationships
+- Managing supplier relationships.

-- Forecasting and inventory management
+- Forecasting stock levels and inventory management.

-- Integration with your existing systems e.g. your ecommerce platform
+- Integration with your existing systems (e.g., your ecommerce platform)

 While complicated, warehousing gives me particular joy because of the potential to give your business a competitive edge.
-One example is mail-presorting, most companies don’t presort their mail or even know what it is.
+One example is mail-presorting.
+Most companies don’t presort their mail or even know what it is.

 Let’s take a look at the generally available options available to you:

-- Ship from store
+- Shipping from store